iFadi/custom-css-check-incheck-out-extension/readme.txt

 == Installation ==

-1. Upload the entire `mphb-custom-css-checkin-checkout-extension` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `custom-css-check-incheck-out-extension` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Ensure that the MotoPress Hotel Booking plugin is installed and activated, as this extension is dependent on it.